 The Japanese economy experienced a temporary recovery in 1994-96, as business capital stock and inventory adjustments were almost complete.
-However, with land prices still declining, business firms maintained their balance sheet adjustments, and, on the part of financial institutions, non-performing asset problems came increasingly to the fore, eroding their capital base.
-It was also during this phase that Jusen companies (housing loan companies) and some bank-affiliated non-banks, which had lent aggressively in the bubble years to small and medium-sized firms that heavily invested in real estate, financing themselves by borrowings from banks and cooperative-type financial institutions, collapsed.
+However, with land prices still declining, business firms maintained their balance-sheet adjustments, and, on the part of financial institutions, nonperforming-asset problems came increasingly to the fore, eroding their capital base.
+It was also during this phase that housing loan companies (jusen) and some bank-affiliated non-banks, which had lent aggressively in the bubble years to small and medium-sized firms that heavily invested in real estate, financing themselves by borrowings from banks and cooperative-type financial institutions, collapsed.

-1. Recovery Endangered by Appreciation of the Yen and Increased Global Competition
+1. Recovery endangered by appreciation of the yen and increased global competition

-In 1994, owing greatly to the effects of successive fiscal and monetary stimulus measures, the economy showed signs of a moderate recovery (according to the Economic Planning Agency <EPA>, the economy marked bottom in October 1993).
-Residential investment continued to increase and inventory adjustments were almost completed (Figure 4 and Figure 5).
-However, several factors prevented the upward movement from gaining momentum: land prices continued to slide; balance sheet adjustment at firms accelerated; and the higher yen forced manufacturing industry to review the location of their production bases from a global viewpoint.
+In 1994, owing greatly to the effects of successive fiscal and monetary stimulus measures, the economy showed signs of a moderate recovery (according to the Economic Planning Agency [EPA], the economy marked bottom in October 1993).
+Residential investment continued to increase and inventory adjustments were almost completed (Figures 4 and 5).
+However, several factors prevented the upward movement from gaining momentum: land prices continued to slide; balance-sheet adjustment at firms accelerated; and the higher yen forced manufacturing industry to review the location of their production bases from a global viewpoint.

-As the economy entered the year 1995, a chain of events eroded public confidence: Great Hanshin-Awaji Earthquake, a large fall in stock prices, and the rapid appreciation of the yen (Figure 12: it reached a high on April 19 at 79.75 yen/dollar).
-In particular, the yen's appreciation, which came amidst a weak recovery in domestic final demand, severely damaged business sentiment, both directly and indirectly through the downward pressure on stock market.
+As the economy entered the year 1995, a chain of events eroded public confidence: the Great Hanshin-Awaji Earthquake, a large fall in stock prices, and the rapid appreciation of the yen, which reached a high on April 19 of \$79.75 per U.S. dollar (Figure 9).
+In particular, the yen's appreciation, which came amid a weak recovery in domestic final demand, severely damaged business sentiment, both directly and indirectly through the downward pressure on stock market.

-In the meantime, concern over intensified deflationary pressure began to accumulate against the backdrop of weak prices (Figure 13).
+In the meantime, concern over intensified deflationary pressure began to accumulate against the backdrop of weak prices (Figure 10).
 Wholesale prices declined due to a fall in import prices caused by the appreciation of the yen; even consumer price inflation (year-on-year basis) temporarily turned negative, reflecting an increase in low-priced imported manufactured goods from Asian countries.